makersacademy/airport_challenge/README.md

 * Weather

-List out required non-generic messages between objects:
+List out required controller messages:
 * AirTrafficController -> Plane (Land at airport)
   - providing plane is in the air
   - if weather is not stormy